“[Nerello Mascalese] is to Marcello Mastroianni as John Wayne is to Cabernet.” Alberto Graci, Graci Winery, Passopisciaro, Sicily

 At the Graci Winery in Passopisciaro, Sicily, I spent some time with the owner, Alberto Graci, walking his Contrada Arcuria vineyards and touring the old wine-making apparatus still on display but unused, at his newly modernized winery.

-Graci is so enthusiastic about Mt.
-Etna indigenous grapes’ potential that he became the vice president of the Consorzio di Tutela dei Vini Etna that covers 300 hectares of Etna DOC.
+Graci is so enthusiastic about the potential for Mt.
+Etna indigenous grapes that he became the vice president of the Consorzio di Tutela dei Vini Etna which covers 300 hectares of Etna DOC.
 He shares challenges and new ideas with his fellow Consorzio members so that they can — as a group — produce higher-quality wines.
 He tends and nourishes this local association of Etna winemakers with the same sort of care that he heaps upon his grapes.
 And that care should bear fruit; Graci’s wines have won acclaim from the world’s top wine connoisseurs (93 points, The Wine Enthusiast, 2014).

 During my visit, Graci described the Nerello Mascalese aptly when he laughingly quoted Piedmont winemaker Angelo Gaja, replacing Gaja’s “Nebbiolo” reference with “Nerello Mascalese”:

 “Cabernet is to John Wayne as [Nerello Mascalese] is to Marcello Mastroianni.
-Cabernet has a strong personality, open, easily understood, and dominating.
+Cabernet has a strong personality, is open, easily understood, and dominating.
 If Cabernet were a man, he would do his duty every night in the bedroom, but always in the same way.
-[Nerello Mascalese] would be the brooding, quiet man in the corner, harder to understand but infinitely more complex.”
+[Nerello Mascalese], however, would be the brooding, quiet man in the corner, harder to understand but infinitely more complex.”

 While the Etna DOC fan focuses on the Marcello Mastroianni grape, most winemakers combine it with its cousin, the Nerello Cappuccio.
 Nerello Mascalese is the wine’s dominant partner since it must be at least 80 percent of the blend to qualify as Etna DOC.
 Wines made with Nerello Mascalese have a dark red fruit character with herbal and mineral notes.
 Full-bodied and sweet, Nerello Cappuccio adds a bright ruby color to the blend.
 The combination produces wine with structure and elegance, the hallmark of Etna DOC wines.